cobbzilla/mobiletto-cli/docs/gd/README.md

     mo cp conn1/some/path/to/file conn2/some/dest/path/file2

- Dèan lethbhreac ath-chuairteach air eòlaire:
+ Dèan lethbhreac ath-chuairteach de eòlaire:

     mo cp -r conn1/some/directory conn2/some/dest/